nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Other incorrect sortevent commands to try: `sortevent x`, `...` (where x is not a, b, c, or d).<br>
    Expected: Similar to previous.

+### Listing all contacts and events

+1. No prerequisite.

+2. Test case: `listall`<br>
+   Expected: App will display the list of all contacts if any.

 ### Saving data